-MVA.HIVconsvOther Names: HIVconsv vaccine vectored by modified vaccinia virus Ankara Drug Class: Therapeutic Vaccines Organization: University of Oxford Phase of Development: MVA.HIVconsv is in Phase II development as a therapeutic vaccine.
-(MVA.HIVconsv is also being studied for HIV prevention.)
+MVA.HIVconsvOther Names: HIVconsv vaccine vectored by modified vaccinia virus Ankara Drug Class: Therapeutic Vaccines Organization: University of Oxford Phase of Development: MVA.HIVconsv is in Phase 2 development as a therapeutic vaccine.
+(MVA.HIVconsv has also been studied for HIV prevention.)

-(Compound details obtained from Treatment Action Group website,1 IrsiCaixa website,2 and ClinicalTrials.gov3)
+(Compound details obtained from Treatment Action Group website1 and ClinicalTrials.gov2)

 Mechanism of Action: Therapeutic vaccine.
-MVA.HIVconsv is a therapeutic HIV vaccine based on a modified vaccinia virus vector.4 Therapeutic vaccines are being investigated as an immunotherapeutic approach to correcting HIV-associated immune dysfunction, such as impaired dendritic cell (DC) responses to HIV and suboptimal adaptive immune responses (including HIV-specific T cell responses).5–8 A therapeutic vaccine may potentially increase the effectiveness of ART, simplify ART regimens, or allow for periodic structured treatment interruptions.
+MVA.HIVconsv is a therapeutic HIV vaccine based on a modified vaccinia virus vector.3 Therapeutic vaccines are being investigated as an immunotherapeutic approach to correcting HIV-associated immune dysfunction, such as impaired dendritic cell responses to HIV and suboptimal adaptive immune responses (including HIV-specific T cell responses).4–7 A therapeutic vaccine may potentially increase the effectiveness of ART, simplify ART regimens, or allow for periodic structured treatment interruptions.
 A successful therapeutic vaccine would either completely eradicate the virus or improve an individual’s immune response sufficiently to suppress viral replication without ART.
-In either case, a therapeutic vaccine would help to circumvent a lifetime of ART.9
+In either case, a therapeutic vaccine would help to circumvent a lifetime of ART.8

-The MVA.HIVconsv vaccine is composed of a recombinant modified vaccinia virus Ankara (MVA) vector, which has a limited capacity to replicate in humans.4 The MVA vector carries a transgene (HIVconsv) encoding 14 HIV-1 Gag, Pol, Vif, and Env protein fragments, representing some of the most conserved segments of the HIV-1 genome across subtypes A, B, C, and D. MVA.HIVconsv is designed to induce HIV-specific CD8 cell responses against the covered vaccine antigens.4,10,11 As a therapeutic vaccine, MVA.HIVconsv has been studied as part of a prime-boost vaccine regimen, in which a ChAdV63.HIVconsv vaccine functions as the priming component and MVA.HIVconsv functions as the boosting component.12–14 MVA.HIVconsv has also been evaluated in HIV prevention trials.3,15–17
+The MVA.HIVconsv vaccine is composed of a recombinant modified vaccinia virus Ankara (MVA) vector, which has a limited capacity to replicate in humans.3 The MVA vector carries a transgene (HIVconsv) encoding 14 HIV-1 Gag, Pol, Vif, and Env protein fragments, representing some of the most conserved segments of the HIV-1 genome across subtypes A, B, C, and D. MVA.HIVconsv is designed to induce HIV-specific CD8 cell responses against the covered vaccine antigens.3,9,10 As a therapeutic vaccine, MVA.HIVconsv has been studied as part of a prime-boost vaccine regimen, in which a ChAdV63.HIVconsv vaccine functions as the priming component and an MVA.HIVconsv vaccine functions as the boosting component.11-13 MVA.HIVconsv has also been evaluated in HIV prevention trials.2,14-16

-In a recent Phase II eradication study (RIVER; NCT02336074), researchers investigated a kick and kill approach consisting of ART, the ChAdV63.HIVconsv prime and MVA.HIVconsv boost vaccines plus the latency-reversing agent vorinostat in individuals with primary HIV infection who were virologically suppressed.
-Although the trial demonstrated significant HIV-specific cellular immunogenicity of the vaccine regimen, the overall approach as studied was unable to reduce latent HIV reservoirs more than ART given alone.14,18
+In a recent Phase 2 eradication study (RIVER; NCT02336074), researchers investigated a kick and kill approach consisting of ART, the ChAdV63.HIVconsv prime and MVA.HIVconsv boost vaccines, and the latency-reversing agent vorinostat in individuals with primary HIV infection who were virologically suppressed.
+Although this vaccine regimen demonstrated significant HIV-specific cellular immunogenicity, this approach to treatment was no more effective than ART alone at reducing the size of latent HIV reservoirs.13,17

 Select Clinical Trials